srcmayte/srcmayte/README.md

-- 👋 Hi, I’m Steve
+👋 Hi, I’m Steve, and I solve problems.
-- 👀 I’m interested in software engineering, DevOps, SOA, micro services, security, privacy, everything as a service, algorithmic crypto trading and data sovereignty.
+- 👀 I thrive in software engineering, DevOps, SOA, micro services, security, privacy, Everything as a Service, algorithmic crypto trading and data sovereignty.
-- 🌱 I’m always learning, and love learning about engineering and crypto.
+- 🌱 I’m always learning, and I love learning about anything software engineering or crypto.
+Open knowledge!
+Educate me!
-- 💞️ I’m looking to collaborate on anything I find interesting.
+- 💞️ I’m looking to collaborate on anything that will level the playing field.
-- 📫 Find me on Twitter, let's chat
+- 📫 You can talk to me on Twitter @srcmayte. #freespeech